applied-systems-biology/jipipe-website/content/documentation/_index.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-This section explains the ACAQ5 user interface, how to create an analysis pipeline, and some concepts behind how analysis pipelines work.
+This section explains the JIPipe user interface, how to create an analysis pipeline, and some concepts behind how analysis pipelines work.

 # Batch processing

-ACAQ5 is a tool to create data processing workflows via a graphical language.
+JIPipe is a tool to create data processing workflows via a graphical language.
-A special feature of ACAQ5 processing is always done in *batches*, meaning that workflows are always designed to scale for large amounts of data without the need of external scripts or major changes in a pipeline.
+A special feature of JIPipe processing is always done in *batches*, meaning that workflows are always designed to scale for large amounts of data without the need of external scripts or major changes in a pipeline.

-The ACAQ5 graphical language is graph-based where nodes represent data processing algorithms and edges represent that data is transferred from an algorithm output to another algorithm's input.
+The JIPipe graphical language is graph-based where nodes represent data processing algorithms and edges represent that data is transferred from an algorithm output to another algorithm's input.

 An example is the application of a gaussian filter to an image after loading it: